unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 to the top of their containing scope (global or function scope) during the creation phase of the execution context.
 However, only declarations are hoisted, not initializations (variables are not assigned)

+Single-threaded
+JavaScript is single-threaded, meaning it can only execute one command at a time From our perspective, JavaScript behaves as single-threaded, even though the browser can handle other tasks (like rendering) However, JavaScript itself executes synchronously in a single-threaded manner

+Synchronous
+Code execution happens one line at a time and in the order it's written This means that in JavaScript, only one thing is happening at any given moment Asynchronous operations (like callbacks, promises, or async/await) exist but will be covered later

+Invocation
+Invocation refers to "running" or "calling" a function In JavaScript, functions are invoked by using parentheses `()`